-In the article below, we present the topic of controlling the temperature of water heating using valves with a thermostatic head.
-It is a simple system that has been used for a long time, but better understanding of its elements and how they work will allow you to better select devices to suit your needs, or better use the devices you already have.
-The point is not to reduce the comfort of your home by reducing heating costs.
+In the following article, we will introduce the subject of controlling the temperature of water heating using valves with a thermostatic head.
+This is a simple and long-used system, but better understanding of its elements and operation will allow you to better select devices for your needs, or better use the devices you already have.
+After all, the point is to reduce the cost of heating without worsening the comfort in your home.

-A typical central heating radiator has valves: supply and return, and on the supply valve a knob-head that controls the heating water supply.
-If it is only a knob, we are talking about a radiator valve, if the knob contains a sensor and a valve control element, we are dealing with a thermostatic head.
+A typical central heating radiator has valves: supply and return, and on the supply valve a knob-head that controls the inflow of heating water.
+If it is only a knob, we are talking about a radiator valve, if the knob contains a sensor and a valve control element - then we are dealing with a thermostatic head.

 Check out thermostatic radiator valves at the Onninen wholesaler